Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 5.30 pmMr HUNTOpposes

-Argued the bill creates too great a risk to children by shifting the benefit of the doubt to applicants rather than child safety.
-Stated the LNP will always put safety and welfare of children first and cannot support the bill.
+Argued the bill creates too great a risk to children by shifting the benefit of the doubt to the applicant rather than the safety of the child.
+Advocated for increasing support services and access to blue card services instead of creating a separate system.

 The LNP cannot support the bill because it creates too great a risk to children.
 The LNP will always put the safety and welfare of children first and, as I said, this bill fails to do this in that it shifts the benefit of the doubt to the applicant for the card rather than the safety of the child.2020-05-19View Hansard